The purpose of a care and support assessment is to find out:

 How to apply for a care and support assessment

-If you’ve not had an assessment from us previously, the easiest and quickest way to find out whether you might be eligible for care and support is to complete our online needs assessment form at Adult Social Care online:
+If you’ve not had an assessment from us previously, the easiest and quickest way to find out whether you might be eligible for care and support is to complete our online needs assessment form on the Adult Social Care Portal.

 The form will take about 30 minutes to complete and will ask questions about yourself and the people who support you at the moment.